runtimeverification/evm-semantics/evm.md

 Expressions
 -----------

 Expression calculations are simple and don't require anything but the arguments from the `wordStack` to operate.
-The arguments are loaded automatically based on subsort, so we can provide the definition of them locally here.

 NOTE: We have to call the opcode `OR` by `EVMOR` instead, because K has trouble parsing it/compiling the definition otherwise.

 ```k
     syntax UnStackOp ::= "ISZERO" | "NOT"